Nwabisa-Mawu/NWAMAW034_FTC2301_GroupB_NwabisaMawu_IWA/IWA_06/README.md

 <b>Challenge 1:</b>

 Why did the original code not work?
+- The variables primaryValid and secondaryValid had a comparison that was not valid because the typeof number function contained 'number', a variable that is not declared and so is undefined.
+- The equality operator was not strict ===.
+- The typeof number variable should not equal the secondaryPhone or primaryPhone value because the purpose of primaryValid/secondaryValid is to check whether the phone numbers are strings that contain numbers

 What changes did you need to make to achieve the intended behaviour?
+- I changed the == operator to the strict equality === operator.
+- I used isNaN(primaryValid) === false; to check that the value of primaryValid is a number by saying 'primaryValid is not a number must evaluate to false'.
+This means when it is a number, it will equal true and false if it is not.
+I did the same for the secondaryValid variable.

 <b>Challenge 2:</b>